NewcastleRSE/BayesNetty/docs/impute-data.rst

 as the imputed data would be too poor to add value to any analysis.
 The `-impute-network-min-non-missing-edges` allows the user to change the required amount of edges between non-missing variables to impute data for an individual.
 Around **50** percent has been shown to be a suitable value to impute most individuals whilst effectively discarding individuals with too much missing data, although it may depend on the structure of any fitted networks.
 If this value is set to 0 then all individuals will have their data imputed, and a value of 100 will result in no data being imputed.
-If data set has a block of data with non-missing data for only a few variables then it is best to simply remove these individuals before using BayesNetty.
+If a dataset has a block of data with non-missing data for only a few variables then it is best to simply remove these individuals before using BayesNetty.

 The `-impute-network-data-random-restarts` and `-impute-network-data-jitter-restarts` options can be increased to improve the network search at each step of the algorithm and may potentially increase the quality of the imputed data at the expense of a longer running time.